Accessibility statement for great.gov.uk

 Non compliance with the accessibility regulations

 The vast majority of great.gov.uk is compliant with WCAG 2.1 AA but there are individual elements of the site which may be difficult to use for people using assistive technology.
-For example:

 Images, video and audio